 North Park is the next neighborhood to explore while traveling in San Diego because it has a delightful mix of coffee shops, cute boutiques and yummy restaurants that can easily fill an entire day.
 It’s fun to just wander around and discover adorable spots, but I’ll give you a few recommendations to get you on your way.

 For food, I would recommend doing one of my favorite things—bourdaining!
 Named in honor of Anthony Bourdain, the act of bourdaining means that you bounce around between different restaurants, cafes, coffee shops, etc to try 1 dish from each spot.
 This way, you get a sample of all the best spots in the area!
-Some of my favorite spots in North Park include Nomad Donuts for creative doughnut creations, City Tacos for authentic yet delicious tacos, Urban Solace for a more upscale vibe and Holsem Coffee for some solid cold brews and baked goods.
+Some of my favorite spots in North Park include Nomad Donuts for creative doughnut creations, Urban Solace for a more upscale vibe and Holsem Coffee for some solid cold brews and baked goods.

 As for shops, two spots that you can’t miss in North Park are Pigment and Artelexia.
 Pigment is a home and garden shop that is impeccably merchandised with stunning displays and a grammable selection of items throughout the store.
 You can find perfect gifts for kids, family and really anyone on your list!
 Artelexia feels like you’ve stepped into Mexico, offering an array of Mexican treasures such as embroidered pillows, recipe books, painted pottery and much more.
 The inside of the shop features a stunning Frida Kahlo mural that was actually painted by a friend of a friend!